 In recent months, many homeless camps throughout the City have been dismantled, and in the past decade the visible population in Winnipeg has grown exponentially.
-Research indicates that the visible homeless population makes up only a small portion of the unhoused population, and in fact the "hidden" homeless population is much larger.
-While it is beyond the scope of this document to address the root causes of this phenomenon, it has shed light on the pressing need for housing resources for the unhoused population.
+While it is beyond the scope of this document to address the root causes of this phenomenon, it has shed light on the pressing need for housing resources.
 As camps in other parts of the City are dismantled, the displaced population looks for new locales in which to settle.
 As a result, there has been a growing visible homeless population settling along the Assiniboine River within the West Broadway neighbourhood.
-In addition to the growing visible population experiencing homelessness there is also a growing hidden homeless population.
-Both the visible and hidden homeless population need additional services that are not currently found within the neighbourhood.
-The sentiment of the neighbourhood was not that the camps should be removed or relocated or that the homeless should be displaced, but rather that there was an abhorrent lack of available services for this population, including warming shelters, transitional housing, and 24 hour supports.
+The sentiment of the neighbourhood was not that the camps should be removed or relocated, but rather that there was an abhorrent lack of available services for this population, including warming shelters, transitional housing, and 24 hour supports.
 "Housing is one of the biggest gaps in support for those experiencing homelessness.
 There is a "critical need" for safe and affordable housing in Winnipeg, along with culturally-appropriate, low-barrier, and transitional or permanent supportive housing.

 Until this gap is addressed, the current issues related to unsheltered homelessness and encampments will persist and potentially worsen."
 (Rosen, Kayla.
 2020)